Training & Coaches

 Rowers are notified of changes in the schedule by their coach.

-Training continues until the Championships on July 10th-12th.
+Training for Jes students continues until the Championships in mid-July.
 The number of sessions for the younger rowers is likely to increase during the summer holidays.

 Safety on the water is a major priority for all.

 Crews will not go on the water when rowing conditions are deemed to be unsafe.

 When sessions on the water are cancelled (sometimes at short notice), they are often replaced by land training.

 Every effort will be made to advise the rowers if, for some reason, a session is not going ahead.